helm/charts/stable/rabbitmq/README.md

 ## Configuration

-The following tables lists the configurable parameters of the RabbitMQ chart and their default values.
+The following table lists the configurable parameters of the RabbitMQ chart and their default values.

 |          Parameter          |                       Description                       |                         Default                          |
 |-----------------------------|---------------------------------------------------------|----------------------------------------------------------|